DanielSincere/SPX/templates/ios/SPX/README.md

 This script archives your app & pushes it up to the App Store.

-By default, it expects some environment variables, but of course feel free to get them how ever you like, perhaps using [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password.git).
+By default, it loads some environment variables from `SPX/.env`, but of course feel free to get them how ever you like, perhaps using [Sh1Password](https://github.com/FullQueueDeveloper/Sh1Password.git).

-- `APPLE_TEAM_ID` your development team ID in App Store Connect
+- `APPSTORECONNECT_API_KEY_ID` your API Key ID from App Store Connect
-- `APPLE_API_KEY_ID` your API Key ID from App Store Connect
+- `APPSTORECONNECT_ISSUER_ID` your Issuer ID from App Store Connect
-- `APPLE_API_ISSUER_ID` your Issuer ID from App Store Connect
+- `APPSTORECONNECT_DEVELOPMENT_TEAM` your development team ID in App Store Connect`

 You could also use other kinds of credentials for uploading to the App Store, such as username and password, using [LiteralPasswordCredential](https://github.com/FullQueueDeveloper/ShXcrun/blob/trunk/Sources/ShXcrun/Altool/Credential/LiteralPasswordCredential.swift).
 This will require generate an app-specific password at https://appleid.apple.com.